 Consultation is a formal process, whereby management takes the views of workers into account when making a decision.
 Therefore, consultation needs to take place before the decision is made.
-It is essential to provide timely information to workers or their representatives in order for them to provide meaningful and effective input before decisions are made.
-Genuine consultation involves dialogue.
+It is essential to provide timely information to workers or their representatives in order for them to provide meaningful and effective input meanings.

-Worker participation and worker consultation are two distinct terms with specific meanings.
 See definition of 'worker participation'.

+Worker participation and worker consultation are two distinct terms with specific worker participation workers' involvement in decision-making meanings.
+See definition of 'worker consultation'.